ahsangadit/viable-url-media-uploader/readme.txt

 * Save the original URL as post meta for reference.

-* Upload via the media modal or dedicated upload page.
+* Upload via a clean, dedicated upload page.

 Built by **ViableCube**, this plugin is perfect for content creators, developers, and site administrators who need a quick and efficient way to add media files from external sources like CDNs, cloud storage, or stock photo sites.

 == Features ==

-* **Seamless Media Modal Integration** – Upload option directly in the WordPress media library modal.

 * **Dedicated Upload Page** – Standalone upload page accessible from the Media menu.